 Check-out line 6 above, two conversions occurred by visitors who interacted with 6 channels: Paid Search, then Direct visit, then Paid again, Direct again, Referral from another site, and lastly a direct visit.
 In a typical analytics report this would be attributed only to the last non-direct campaign as a referral.
 But clearly there is more at play.
 Looking at the whole, we see Paid Search plays a rather large part of introducing the product to the visitor, even when it doesn’t get credit for actually closing the deal.

 So what do we do with this information?
-Next post we’ll look at some ways you might use this information in your marketing decision making.
-For now, check out your own data and get a sense of how Multi-channel plays a role in your conversion and marketing success.
+Check out your own data and get a sense of how Multi-channel plays a role in your conversion and marketing success.